 One end of the famous Great Ocean Road begins near Melbourne, which makes it a popular day (or several day) trip for those visiting.
 If you want to see the 12 Apostles, this can be done in a day trip from Melbourne; however, be prepared for a long (but enjoyable) day.
 One of the Australian destinations you need to visit, you can read all about my experience doing this here: Just Another Little Chapter.

-8. Brighton Beach: Brighton Bathing Huts
+8. Brighton Beach: Brighton Bathing Boxes

 There are a few Brighton Beaches around the world; however, a famous Australian one is situated just outside of Melbourne CBD.
 Here you will find the Brighton Bathing Boxes, which are known all around the world due to each having their own cute artwork painted on the front.
 Stopping at each and snapping photos along the way is one of the most popular things to do in Melbourne.